Groups of type $FP$ via graphical small cancellation: Background

 Before introducing the graphical small cancellation conditions we start by discussing graphical presentations of groups and the associated graphical presentation complexes.

 A \emph{labelling} of a graph $\Gamma$ consists of a set $L$ of labels, together with a fixed-point free involution $\tau:L\rightarrow L$, and a labelling function $\phi$ from the set of directed edges of $\Gamma$ to $L$ so that the label on the opposite edge to $e$ is $\tau\circ\phi(e)$.
+We emphasize that when $\Gamma$ is viewed as a topological space, each pair of opposite directed edges corresponds to a single 1-cell of $\Gamma$ with its two orientations, rather than two distinct 1-cells.
 A labelling is said to be \emph{reduced} if the graph $\Gamma$ contains no vertices of valence 0~or~1 and, for every vertex $v$, the labelling function $\phi$ is injective on the outward-pointing edges incident on $v$.
 If a labelling is reduced then any word in the elements of $L$ will describe at most one edge path starting at any vertex $v$ of $\Gamma$.
 A reduced word in $L$ is a finite sequence of elements of $L$ that contains no subword $(l,\tau(l))$.
-Conversely, if $\phi:\Gamma\rightarrow L$ is a reduced labelling, then any directed edge path in $\Gamma$ can be described by a word in the elements of $L$.
+Conversely, if $\phi:\Gamma\rightarrow L$ is a reduced labelling, then any directed edge path in $\Gamma$ can be described by its initial vertex and a word in the elements of $L$.

 A \emph{graphical presentation} is a 4-tuple $(\Gamma,L,\tau,\phi)$, where $\Gamma$ is a graph and $\phi$ is a reduced labelling of $\Gamma$ by $L$.
-The group $G(\Gamma,L,\tau,\phi)$ presented by a graphical presentation is the group given by the ordinary presentation with the elements of $L$ as inverse pairs of generators, subject to the following relations: for every simple cycle in $\Gamma$, the word in $L$ obtained by going around that cycle is equal to the identity.
-This definition is used in~\cite[theorem~1]{ollivier}.
+The group $G(\Gamma,L,\tau,\phi)$ presented by a graphical presentation is the group given by the following ordinary presentation.
+The generators are the elements of $L$, subject to the following relations: for each $l\in L$, $\tau(l)$ is the inverse of $l$, and for every simple cycle in $\Gamma$, the word in $L$ obtained by going around that cycle is equal to the identity.
+This definition is used in~\cite[Thm.~1]{ollivier}.